USS Missouri (1841): In the Americas

 By 1842, the introduction of Missouri and Mississippi required the Navy to hire engineers to service the new ships.
-The engineers were unsatisfied with their pay and conditions within the Navy, and with the help of lawyer and politician Gilbert L. Thompson, pressured Congress to establish the Engineer Corps and engineer-specific ranks.
-Thompson was appointed as the first engineer-in-chief of the US Navy, even though he lacked a background in engineering in a decision that critics alleged was due to nepotism.
-When Missouri docked in Washington D.C. in 1843, Thompson ordered her 7 ft wide funnel to be removed and replaced with two funnels half the size connected to the two paddlewheel houses.
-He believed that the turning of the paddlewheels would force air down the funnels and into the engine rooms, even though the idea was rejected by Charles Haswell, chief engineer of Missouri and one of the most senior engineers in the Navy.
+The engineers were paid less than their civilian counterparts and held ambiguous positions with unclear job security and terms of employment.
+Unsatisfied with their conditions, and with the help of lawyer and politician Gilbert L. Thompson, they pressured Congress to establish the Engineer Corps and engineer-specific ranks.
+Thompson, the son of previous Secretary of the Navy Smith Thompson, was appointed as the first engineer-in-chief of the US Navy.
+The decision was criticized by some engineers, who believed the assignment was due to nepotism as Thompson lacked a professional background in engineering.
+When Missouri docked in Washington, D.C. in 1843, he ordered her 7 ft wide funnel to be removed and replaced with two funnels half the size connected to the two paddlewheel houses.
+He believed that the turning of the paddlewheels would induce a draft down the funnels and into the engine rooms, even though the idea was rejected by Charles Haswell, chief engineer of Missouri and one of the most senior engineers in the Navy.
 Thompson was confident in his idea and invited members of the presidential cabinet to witness a test run of Missouri with her new funnels.
-The trial did not meet Thompson's expectations, and he successfully blamed Haswell for the poor performance.
-However, the event ruined Thompson's reputation with the Navy, and in the resulting political fallout, he was ousted from the Navy and replaced by Haswell by the next year.
-The organizational changes within the Navy were part of a larger restructuring, as Congress believed that the Board of Navy Commissioners' reluctance to support innovation was detrimental and ordered it to be dissolved and broken up.
+The trial run was a dismal failure, and Thompson successfully blamed Haswell for the poor performance.
+However, the event ruined Thompson's reputation with the Navy, and in the resulting political fallout, he was ousted and replaced by Haswell by the next year.
+The organizational changes within the Navy were part of a larger restructuring, as Congress believed that the Board of Navy Commissioners' reluctance to support innovation was detrimental and ordered it to be dissolved.
+An article from the United States Naval Institute later described Thompson's arrangement as, "one of the strangest systems of forced draft and smoke elimination that has ever been recorded".

-The ship underwent an overhaul for most of mid-1843, a process that included reinstating her original funnel design.
-Work was completed on either August 5 or 6, 1843.
-Her next mission was to transport U.S. Minister Caleb Cushing to Alexandria, Egypt, as the first part of his voyage to China, where he was to negotiate a trade treaty with the Daoguang Emperor.
-Before departing, the ship was visited by President John Tyler, who spent several hours on board.
-She then sailed from Norfolk to Fayal in the Azores, where she coaled before proceeding.
+The ship underwent an overhaul for most of mid-1843, which included reinstating the original funnel design.
+On 5 August 1843, work was complete and she left Norfolk, Virginia.
+Her next assignment was to transport Caleb Cushing, the US Minister to China, to Alexandria, Egypt, as the first part of his trip to China.
+Cushing was ordered to negotiate a trade treaty with the Daoguang Emperor.
+Before departing, Missouri was visited by President John Tyler on 6 August, who spent several hours on board as the ship cruised in Hampton Roads.
+She then sailed for Fayal Island in the Azores and arrived 12 days later, where she coaled before proceeding.

-Caleb Cushing, whose voyage to China was the motive for Missouri to sail to the Mediterranean.